Ludwig III of Bavaria

-Ludwig III (Ludwig Luitpold Josef Maria Aloys Alfried; 7 January 1845 – 18 October 1921) was the last King of Bavaria, reigning from 1913 to 1918.
-Initially he served in the Bavarian military as a lieutenant and went on to hold the rank of Oberleutnant during the Austro-Prussian War.
-He entered politics at the age of 18 becoming a member of the Bavarian parliament and was a keen participant in politics, supporting electoral reforms.
-Later in life he served as regent and de facto head of state from 1912 to 1913, ruling for his cousin, Otto.
+Ludwig III (Ludwig Luitpold Josef Maria Aloys Alfred; 7 January 1845 – 18 October 1921) was the last King of Bavaria, reigning from 1913 to 1918.
+Initially, he served in the Bavarian military as a lieutenant and went on to hold the rank of Oberleutnant during the Austro-Prussian War.
+He entered politics at the age of 18, as a member of the Bavarian parliament, and was a keen participant, supporting electoral reforms.
+Later in life, he served as regent and de facto head of state from 1912 to 1913, ruling for his cousin, Otto.
 After the Bavarian parliament passed a law allowing him to do so, Ludwig deposed Otto and assumed the throne for himself.
 He led Bavaria during World War I. His short reign was seen as championing conservative causes and he was influenced by the Catholic encyclical Rerum novarum.

-After the German Revolution of 1918, the German Empire was dissolved and the Weimar Republic was created.
+After the German Revolution of 1918–1919, the German Empire was dissolved and the Weimar Republic was created.
 As a result of this revolution, the Bavarian throne was abolished along with the other monarchies of the German states, ending the House of Wittelsbach's 738-year reign over Bavaria.
 Fearing that he might be a victim of an assassination, Ludwig fled to Hungary, Liechtenstein and then Switzerland.
 He returned to Bavaria in 1920 and lived at Wildenwart Castle.
 Ludwig would die shortly after, when he was staying at Nádasdy Mansion in Sárvár.

 Early life

-Ludwig was born in Munich, the eldest son of Prince Luitpold of Bavaria and of his wife, Archduchess Augusta of Austria (daughter of Grand Duke Leopold II of Tuscany).
+Ludwig was born in Munich, the eldest son of Luitpold, Prince Regent of Bavaria and of his wife, Archduchess Auguste Ferdinande of Austria (daughter of Leopold II, Grand Duke of Tuscany).
 He was a descendant of both Louis XIV of France and William the Conqueror.
-Hailing from Florence, Augusta always spoke in Italian to her four children.
+Hailing from Florence, Auguste always spoke in Italian to her four children.
 Ludwig was named after his grandfather, King Ludwig I of Bavaria.

 Ludwig spent his first years living in the Electoral rooms of the Munich Residenz and in the Wittelsbacher Palace.
 From 1852 to 1863, he was tutored by Ferdinand von Malaisé.
 When he was ten years old, the family moved to the Leuchtenberg Palace.

 In 1861 at the age of sixteen, Ludwig began his military career when his uncle, King Maximilian II of Bavaria, gave him a commission as a lieutenant in the 6th Jägerbattalion.
 A year later, he entered the Ludwig Maximilian University of Munich, where he studied law and economics.
 When he was eighteen, he automatically became a member of the Senate of the Bavarian Legislature as a prince of the royal house.

 In 1866, Bavaria was allied with the Austrian Empire in the Austro-Prussian War.
 Ludwig held the rank of Oberleutnant.
 He was wounded at the Battle of Helmstadt, taking a bullet in his thigh.
 The incident contributed to the fact that he was rather averse to the military.
 He received the Knight's Cross 1st Class of the Bavarian Military Merit Order.